seapagan/mchdir/docs/src/usage.md

   mct my_temp_directory
   ```

-- Create a truly random directory in the system temporary directory:
+- Create a truly random directory in the system temporary directory and change
+  into it:

   ```bash
   mct